sunali1/goodnews/README.md

-## #Good News
+## Good News

-Good News is a Rails application that filters articles provided by the Google News API to only show 'uplifting' results.
+Good News is a Javascript application that filters articles provided by the Google News API to only show 'uplifting' results.

 # MVP (Tuesday)